Awaab's Law for landlords: damp and mould obligations

 The case triggered immediate regulatory and political reaction.
 The Social Housing (Regulation) Act 2023, given Royal Assent in July 2023, included provisions requiring social landlords to investigate hazards within strict timeframes.
 These provisions — known collectively as Awaab's Law — set the precedent that damp and mould complaints can no longer be deferred or attributed to tenant behaviour without investigation.

-What Awaab's Law actually requires (social housing)
+What does Awaab's Law actually require? (social housing)

 Even before that comes into force, every landlord is already subject to the Homes (Fitness for Human Habitation) Act 2018, which makes any property let on a tenancy 'fit for human habitation' an implied term of the contract.
 Damp and mould serious enough to render the property unfit are already actionable under that Act, and tenants have brought successful cases under it since 2019.